 “We had a stillbirth in one of the teams and the manager did not know how to support or what to do.
 The Circle In platform provided some fantastic resources to help the manager.
 The employee went on to share their story on the platform, which would not have happened without the support of the manager, which would not have happened without Circle In.
 Huge thank you!”

 Abbie Wright, Senior Specialist Diversity & Inclusion, Arup

 If you’re their coworker, a sincere “I’m sorry” can be all that‘s needed to show you care.
 Other things you can or should not say:

 2. Don’t assume that they don’t want to be challenged at work

-3. Don’t forget the dads
+3. Don’t forget all parents